 Can’t adjust to bifocal contact lenses?
 Monovision for presbyopia can help.
 In fact, monovision can help presbyopes see both far away and up close.
 Here your non-dominant eye is corrected for near vision, and your dominant eye is corrected for distance vision.
 If your distance vision is normal, only your non-dominant eye needs a correction.

 With monovision option, one of your eyes focuses for distant objects while your other eye becomes the reading eye.
 The brain learns to adapt to this and will automatically use the correct eye depending on the location of material in view.

-Adjusting to Monovision Contact Lenses
+Monovision Contact Lenses for Presbyopia

-Mono vision is a compromise vision correction.
+Monovision is a compromise vision correction.
 You won’t get perfect vision both up close and far away.
 But it offers the best of both worlds and works well for many people.

-There is a LASIK surgery that provides permanent form of mono vision.
-With contact lenses, one eye fits with a contact lens to correct distance vision, and the other eye fits with a contact lens to correct near vision.
+There is a LASIK surgery that provides permanent form of monovision.
+When wearing contact lenses, one of your eye fits with a contact lens to correct distance vision, and the other eye fits with a contact lens to correct near vision.

 After the correction, your eyes “no longer work together”.
 You’ll experience a decrease in depth perception, especially in low lighting conditions or when performing tasks requiring very sharp vision.
-In some cases you need to wear prescription glasses to drive at night, or reading glasses to read small print for long time.
+In some cases you will need to wear prescription glasses to drive at night, or reading glasses to read small print for long time.